Submissions

 • Be original.
 Make us think, "Who is this freakin' person?"

 • Don't be narcissistic.
-Our readership is not your friend or personal therapist, paid to listen to you ramble on about your insights and opinions.
-Unless you're writing a Nobel-caliber personal essay, avoid first-person pronouns, especially in the first two paragraphs.
+Our readership is not your personal therapist, paid to listen to you ramble on about your insights and opinions.
+Unless you're writing a Pulitzer-caliber personal essay, limit the use of first-person pronouns, especially in the first two paragraphs.

 • Outside of features, we like short articles.
 The shorter the article, the better the chances of it getting published.